P1ntas/Large-Scale-Software-Development/factsheets/retrospectives.md

 ### Start

     - We will start to work on another issue that is more feasible to implement, and that is not related to machine learning.
     - We will start to ask from more feedback from the client directly, as their requests are not always clear and feasible.
     - We should start dedicating more time to the project board organization and selection of issues to work on.

 ### Stop

     - We will stop working on tasks that are too complex and maybe not so much aligned with the project's objectives and acceptance criteria.

 ### Continue

     - We will continue to work hard and professionally on the issues we are assigned and try to deliver the best possible   solutions.
     - We will continue to research and learn more about the technologies we are using, so that we can deliver better results.
     - We will continue to use good coding and project management practices, so we can stay organized.

 ### Team 4 Retrospective

+#### Start:
+    - TODO

+#### Stop:
+    - TODO

+#### Continue:
+    - TODO

+#### General Considerations:

+TODO

 #